prathmesh-cpu/Java-Programming/README.md

    - Understanding functions and methods.
    - Writing reusable code with parameters and return values.

-7. Data Structures and Algorithms (DSA)
-   - Embarking on the journey of learning DSA.
-   - Exploring fundamental data structures and algorithms.

-**New Progress:**

 8. Arrays and Searching Algorithms
    - Introduction to arrays as a data structure.
    - Implementing searching algorithms like linear and binary search.